Personal Manifesto

 I act from the conviction that the separateness I experience is not the deepest truth.

 What I do to another, I do within the field I share with them.
-This is not belief at all.
+This is not my belief at all.
+It is my reality.
 It is a recognition that I return to over and over and over again.

-This manifesto is alive.
-It changes as I do.
-What stays constant is the orientation — toward truth, toward wholeness, toward the life that is already here.
+This manifesto is alive and it changes as I do.
+What stays constant is the core orientations toward truth, toward wholeness, toward the life that is already here.

 — S.K.